 Students will be dismissed at 3:18.
 Teachers will walk students to the vans and bus lines.
 If your child needs to ride a van or bus to a non-routine destination, you must get approval from Massini Bus Company ahead of time (# 413-229-7962) and fill out an "End-Of-Day-Routine-Change" form or a note.
-Your child must give this form to his/her classroom teacher in the morning.
+Your child must give this form to the classroom teacher in the morning or Christine Kelly must receive the change by 3:00 p.m.